ian-a-beard/ian-a-beard.github.io/_posts/2024-07-06-colorado14ers.md

 ---
 layout: post
 title: Colorado 14ers
-date: 2015-05-15 21:01:00
+date: 2024-07-09 21:01:00
 description: I recount my experiences hiking three mountains in Colorado
 tags: hiking
 categories:
 thumbnail: assets/img/14ers-1.jpg
 ---

 A 14er (pronounced fourteener) is a mountain whose summit is at least 14 thousand feet above sea level.
 In the state of Colorado, there are 58 "14ers," and up until two weeks ago I had hiked 0 of them.
 One of the most famous peaks in Colorado Springs, Pikes Peak, is a 14er too, and several members of my family have hiked it.
-When back home in Ohio, my Aunt Becky and I would enthusiastically discuss our plans to take on the challenge and eventually hike some 14ers ourselves.
+When back home in Ohio, my aunt and I would enthusiastically discuss our plans to take on the challenge and eventually hike some 14ers ourselves.
 Indeed, hiking a 14er is more tiresome then lower altitude summits because it can easily cause altitude sickness.
 This was the perfect kind of challenge for me to take on now that I had finished college.
 Thus, when it came time to decide what to do for my 21st birthday, I knew I had to finally hike a 14er.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">